Is a Pre-Cruise Visit to ROME Actually Worth the Stress?

 Creator's Key Takeaways

 Flying in a couple days early gives you time to adjust to the time change.
+It also gives you some buffer time in case your flights are delayed.

 Buying your tickets in advance.
 I really can't stress this enough, especially with Rome.
+Some of the biggest attractions sell out on a regular basis.

 Sometimes the best moments in Rome are simply sitting in a local piaza with an espresso.